Written by Werner Vermaak

 4. The History of Stablecoins

 The first stablecoins were issued in 2014.
 Both BitUSD and NuBits were collateralized though through other cryptocurrencies instead of fiat assets.
-Both projects are still in existence today, but only shadows of their former selves.
+Both projects are still in existence today, but are only shadows of their former selves.
 NuBits have a market cap of just under $1 million at the time of writing.

 BitUSD (July 2014)